rosamundm/rosamundm/README.md

 ## Hello, my name is Rosamund!

-* I'm a developer and writer.
-Day-to-day, I currently work with Python/Django and TypeScript/React.
+* Day-to-day, I currently work with Python/Django and TypeScript/React.
 * You can read more about me and what makes me tick on [my website](https://rosamundmather.com/).

 ### Here are a few of my recent personal web projects: